mstksg/inCode/copy/entries/fixvec-2.md

 ### Between Sized and Unsized

+Converting from sized to unsized vectors (to lists) is something that is pretty straightforward, and can be done by just pattern matching on the vector and recursing on the tail.
+I've [left it as an excercise][toList] to write `Vec n a -> [a]`.

+!!![toList]:fixvec-2/VecInductive.hs "toList ::"

-Our the API of converting unsized to sized vectors will be the same:
+More interesting is the other way around; our the API of converting unsized to sized vectors will be the same:

 ```haskell
 !!!fixvec-2/VecInductive.hs "withVec ::"1